schmilly/schmilly/README.md

 - 👀 I’m interested in a lot of things, Politics, books, coding/hacking, art, gaming and city design!
 - 🌱 I’m currently learning Cybersecurity and economics at UWA!
 - 📫 dm me on twitter! @schmilly2
+- 📨 For more formal contact please send me an email :) william.f.s.bake@gmail.com

 <!---
 schmilly/schmilly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.